 Does your skin look dull, tired, just not as vibrant as it used to?
 Are you in-between resurfacing treatments and just need a little brightening?
-Johns Creek Dermatology offers glycolic acid peels for a milder, yet extremely effective rejuvenation option.
-We proudly use only Glytone products, a large line of skin-care products from Genesis Pharmaceutical for our glycolic acid peels.
-If minimizing visible fine lines, age spots, minor pigmentation changes, large pores, dry patches, mild acne, old acne scars, or similar sun related skin damage is your goal, contact Johns Creek Dermatology at 770-771-6591.
+Shereen Timani, M.D. at Johns Creek Dermatology in Johns Creek GA, offers the Glytone Peel, a glycolic acid peel, for a milder, yet extremely effective rejuvenation option.
+We proudly use only Glytone products, a large line of skincare products from Genesis Pharmaceutical for our glycolic acid peels.

 What Does a Glytone Peel Do?

-Possibly the most prevalent alpha hydroxy acid (AHA) used for facial peels, glycolic acid, derived from sugar cane, is an effective choice with minimum side effects.
-The Glytone product sloughs away the upper layer of old and dead skin cells, revealing a new layer of skin within a few days.
+Glycolic acid, derived from sugar cane, is possibly the most prevalent alpha hydroxy acid (AHA) used for facial peels and is an effective choice with minimum side effects.
+The Glytone Peel sloughs away the upper layer of old and dead skin cells, revealing a new layer of skin within a few days.
 Dr. Timani typically uses a solution containing 20% and higher glycolic acid concentrations for her in-office peels.
-One of the major contributors responsible for development of lines and wrinkles is aging and sun exposure, resulting in loss of collagen, a protein that helps give skin its structure.
+One of the major contributors responsible for the development of lines and wrinkles is aging and sun exposure, resulting in loss of collagen, a protein that helps give skin its structure.
 A benefit of a glycolic acid peel is its potential to stimulate the growth of collagen, which aids in producing smoother-textured and more vibrant-looking skin.
 In addition, the peel removes the exterior barrier of dead skin cells, which allows your moisturizer and other topical skin care products to penetrate more deeply and enhance their effectiveness.
 A stronger acid concentration of the peel will penetrate the tissue at a deeper level, resulting in more refreshed looking results, although recovery time will be extended.

 Treatment with Glycolic Acid